-- · your category of practice; - your gross billings; - any optional covers selected or amendments to the standard cover that are requested; - the states or territories where you practise; - your claims history; - the commencement date of your retroactive cover or run-off period; - any specific factor which increases risk; and - any special discounts or loadings including a risk surcharge.
+- · your category of practice; - your gross billings; - any optional covers selected or amendments to the standard cover that are requested; - the states or territories where you practise; - your claims history; - the commencement date of your retroactive cover or run-off period; - any specific factor which increases or decreases risk; and - any special discounts or loadings including a risk surcharge.
 If applicable, the risk surcharge will be included in accordance with the Medical Indemnity Act (2002) Cth.

 Your policy will come into effect once we have received payment of your premium.
-If you elect to pay your premium by instalments you will be charged an instalment fee, and your policy will come into effect once we have received your first instalment.
+If you elect to pay your premium by instalments, your policy will come into effect once we have received your first instalment.